-Direct radio access: Satellites using these technologies usually fly not higher than 600 km and use L-band or S-band.
-Higher frequencies than S-band are rarely used for direct access IIoT due to the high signal loss.
+Direct radio access: Both LEO and GEO satellites use UHF, L-band or S-band for direct radio access.
+Higher frequencies than S-band are rarely used for direct access IIoT due to the high signal loss and larger form-factor of the antenna.